Superrehtard/old_diaspora_wiki/Kevin's-suggestions.md

 Can we do this?
 Would be interesting to see if anyone in your area is on Diaspora.

 ##[Add checkboxes on aspects list](http://imgur.com/a/jf6Pu)
-**untitaker:** Most users associate checkboxes with the ability to select multiple items, so:
+**untitaker:** Most users associate checkboxes with the ability to select multiple items:

 ![State 1](http://i.imgur.com/u6noR.jpg) ![State 2](http://i.imgur.com/TZRY4.jpg) ![State 3](http://i.imgur.com/hYSPa.jpg)